romanzaikin/From-Zero-to-Hero-in-Web-Security-Research-DefCon-29-Workshop/README.md

-# defcon_training
-From Zero to Hero in Web Security Research - Def Con 29 Workshop
+# From ZERO To HERO In Web Security Research
+by \<CPR>

+# Prerequisites
+- node
+- mongo db

+# Instructions
+1. npm install
+2. start the challenge at: http://127.0.0.1:3000